 In the preliminary phase, participants will be asked to complete five 2-minute anagram tasks individually and paid by piece-rate performance.
 This phase is designed to generate actual profiles of candidates to be used in the main phase of the experiment.
 The benefit of using actual profiles is to introduce real consequences for discriminatory behaviour and therefore capture the actual level of employer discrimination (Hedegaard & Tyran, 2018).
 To construct a balanced candidates pool for the second phase, 75 participants will be recruited from an ethnic minority group (i.e., East Asians) and the remaining 75 will be recruited from the ethnic majority group (i.e., Whites).
 Out of the five performances, we drop the lowest and the highest scores to form the final candidate profiles.
 And we randomly choose 2 scores from the rest of 3 scores remaining as the pre-performance score and interview performance score

-In the main phase of the experiment, participants will be asked to finish a manager task to make some hiring decisions, given a set of 4 pre-screened candidate profiles drawn from the data collected in the preliminary phase.
-Each participant in this phase will be assigned to one of the following four experimental treatments: an NC-Flexible treatment with neither the equal pay policy nor the hiring competition (Treatment 1), an NC-fixed treatment without the hiring competition, but with the equal pay policy that forces employers to offer the same wage to all desired candidates (Treatment 2), a C-Flexible treatment without the equal pay policy but with hiring competition in which each employer needs to compete with another employer in terms of wages for each desired candidates (Treatment 3), and a C-Fixed treatment with both equal pay policy and hiring competition.
-Note that we will only recruit participants from the ethnic majority group as employers/managers".
-Each set of the four candidates' profiles include 2 minority candidates and 2 majority candidates, which are randomly selected from the pool collected in the preliminary phase.
+In the main phase of the experiment, participants will undertake a manager's role to make hiring decisions, using a set of four pre-screened candidate profiles based on data from the preliminary phase.
+Each participant will be assigned to one of the following four experimental treatments: Individual-Flexible treatment - without the equal pay policy or hiring competition (Treatment 1), Individual-Fixed treatment - with an equal pay policy (requiring employers to offer the same wage to all chosen candidates) but without hiring competition (Treatment 2), Competition-Flexible treatment - with hiring competition (employers compete with each other over wages for each candidate) but without the equal pay policy (Treatment 3), and Competition-Fixed treatment - with both the equal pay policy and hiring competition (Treatment 4).
+We will recruit only participants from the ethnic majority group to act as employers/managers.
+Each set of four candidate profiles includes two minority and two majority candidates, randomly selected from the pool collected in the preliminary phase.

-The employer/manager is given the interview performances of all four candidates and is asked whether they want to hire or not hire for each candidate; and if they hire, what is the wage they are willing to offer.
-Each candidate will have an unknown reservation wage.
-Employer/manager can successfully hire the candidate if their wage offer is higher than candidate's reservation wage (Treatment 1 and 2), or if their wage offer is higher than both candidate's reservation wage and the other manager (competitor)'s wage offer to the same candidate (Treatment 3 and 4).
-The potential employer/manage will be able to select an identical wage offer (Treatment 2 and 4) or different wage offers to different candidates.
-On top of interview performances, the potential employer/manager will also be given candidates’ age, prolific id (not exactly the same as the real ID), and the ethnicity information (reflected through the surnames).
+The employer/manager will be provided with the interview performances of all four candidates.
+They will then decide whether or not to hire each candidate and, if they opt to hire, what wage they are willing to offer.
+Each candidate will have an undisclosed reservation wage.
+The employer/manager can successfully hire a candidate if their wage offer is higher than the candidate's reservation wage (Treatments 1 and 2), or if their wage offer is higher than both the candidate's reservation wage and the competing manager's wage offer for the same candidate (Treatments 3 and 4).
+Depending on the treatment, the potential employer/manager can choose to offer an identical wage (Treatments 2 and 4) or different wages to different candidates.
+Along with interview performances, the potential employer/manager will also be given information about the candidates’ ages, prolific IDs (not their actual IDs), and ethnicity (reflected through their surnames).